vanaf1979/Align-Origin/readme.md

 #### What?
 This simple addon lets you align the origin to the top, center or bottom of a mesh object by adding a submenu to the Object menu and to the Object context menu.

+#### Installation!
+You can download tge [latest realease](https://github.com/vanaf1979/Align-Origin/releases) and install it as any other Blender addon by going to Edit > Preferences > Addons and clicking the "install" button at the top of the dialog.

 #### Issues?
 If you experience any issues, or have an idea for improvement, please feel free to open a pull request of create a new issue.